FinnNahon/finnnahon.github.io/content/info/resources/_index.md

 - [ArtAsiaPacific](https://artasiapacific.com/): periodical covering contemporary art and culture from Asia, the Pacific and the Middle East.
 - [Fontshare](https://www.fontshare.com/): foundry of free fonts for both personal and commercial use.
 - [Frieze](https://www.frieze.com/): platform covering modern and contemporary art.
-- [The League of Moveable Type](https://www.theleagueofmoveabletype.com/): an open-source font foundry.

 ## books